jonghwanhyeon/overwatch-stats/README.md

 # Overwatch Stats
-A library to query a player's overwatch stats from Battle.net
+A Python library to query a player's overwatch stats from Battle.net

 ## Requirements
 - Python 3+